wso2-extensions/identity-outbound-auth-sms-otp/docs/config.md

 ### Configuring claims

 1. Select **List** under **Users and Roles** in the IS Management Console.
-2. Go to the **User Profile** and update the mobile number (this number must be registered with Nexmo in order to send SMS).
+2. Go to the **User Profile** and update the mobile number (This number must be registered with Nexmo, if you are using Nexmo API in order to send SMS).

    ![alt text](images/updateMobile.png)

-   **Note**: If you wish to use the backup codes to authenticate, you can add the following claim, otherwise you can leave it.
+   **Note**: If you wish to use the backup codes to authenticate, you need to add the following claim mentioned in **Step 7**, otherwise you can leave it.
 3. In the **Main** menu, click **Add** under **Claims**.
 4. Click [Add New Claim](https://docs.wso2.com/display/IS510/Adding+New+Claim+Mapping).
 5. Select the **Dialect** from the dropdown provided and enter the required information.
 6. Add the following user claims under 'http://wso2.org/claims'.

-   * Add the claim Uri - http://wso2.org/claims/identity/smsotp_disabled.
+   a.
+Add the claim Uri - http://wso2.org/claims/identity/smsotp_disabled.
 This is an optional claim for SMSOTP.

      ![alt text](images/disableSmsOtp.png)

-   * Add the claim Uri -  http://wso2.org/claims/otpbackupcodes
+   b.
+Add the claim Uri -  http://wso2.org/claims/otpbackupcodes
      The backup code claim is an optional.

      ![alt text](images/backupCodes.png)

-7. Once you add the above claim, Go to Users → admin →User Profile and update the Backup codes and user can disable SMS OTP by clicking "Disable SMS OTP".
+7. Go to Users → admin →User Profile and update the Backup codes and user can disable SMS OTP by clicking "Disable SMS OTP".

    ![alt text](images/userProfile.png)